open-telemetry/opentelemetry-specification/specification/metrics/api.md

-Languges that offer a global instance MUST ensure that `Meter` instances allocated through the global `MeterProvider` and instruments allocated through those `Meter` instances have their initialization deferred until the global SDK is first initialized.
+Languges that offer a global instance MUST ensure that `Meter` instances allocated through the global `MeterProvider` and instruments allocated through those `Meter` instances have their initialization deferred until the a global SDK is first initialized.

 #### Get the global MeterProvider